langeti/langeti.github.io/index.md

 - Empirical studies
 - Experience/Industry reports

-All submissions must be in PDF and must be submitted online by the deadline via the [LANGETI 2020 EasyChair conference management system] (https://easychair.org/conferences/?conf=langeti20).
-Papers must conform to the [ESEC/FSE 2020 Format and Submission Guidelines](https://2020.esec-fse.org/attending/esec%5Esfse-2020-submission-policies).

-## Review and Publication
----
-Papers must be written in English, provided as PDF documents, and follow the ACM Conference Format (10 point font, Times New Roman font family, numeric citation style).
-Submission will be managed through the EasyChair Submission system.
+**Papers must be written in English, provided as PDF documents, and follow the [ESEC/FSE 2020 Format and Submission Guidelines](https://2020.esec-fse.org/attending/esec%5Esfse-2020-submission-policies), i.e., ACM Conference Format (10 point font, Times New Roman font family, numeric citation style).
+Submission will be managed through the the [LANGETI 2020 EasyChair conference management system](https://easychair.org/conferences/?conf=langeti20).**

 Accepted papers will be published as part of ACM’s Digital Library.
 Submissions will undergo standard peer reviewing by at least three members of the program committee.
 Shepherding will be a possibility after notification.
 All accepted papers will be allocated a presentation slot.
 All paper submissions are expected to present their topic together with a hands-on mini tutorial about the use/implementation of the tool/algorithm presented in their paper.

 ## Important Dates